mockito/mockito/.github/CONTRIBUTING.md

 ## Pull request criteria

-* **At least one commit message** in the PR starts with `Fixes #id : ` where `id` is an [issue tracker](https://github.com/mockito/mockito/issues) id.
+* **At least one commit message** in the PR ends with `Fixes #id` where `id` is an [issue tracker](https://github.com/mockito/mockito/issues) id.
 This allows automated release notes generation.
 Also GitHub will track the issue and [close it](https://github.com/blog/1386-closing-issues-via-commit-messages) when the PR is merged.
 * Use `@since` tags for new public APIs
 * Include tests
 * Document public APIs with examples